laravel/docs/frontend.md

 </template>
 ```

-As you can see, Inertia allows you to leverage the full power of Vue or React when building your frontend, while providing a light-weight bridge between your Laravel powered backend and your JavaScript powered backend.
-We believe Inertia allows you to enjoy the best of both worlds offered by Laravel and modern frontend frameworks.
+As you can see, Inertia allows you to leverage the full power of Vue or React when building your frontend, while providing a light-weight bridge between your Laravel powered backend and your JavaScript powered frontend.

 #### Server-Side Rendering

-If you're concerned about diving into Inertia because your application requires server-side rendering, don't be.
-Inertia offers full [server-side rendering support](https://inertiajs.com/server-side-rendering).
+If you're concerned about diving into Inertia because your application requires server-side rendering, don't worry.
+Inertia offers [server-side rendering support](https://inertiajs.com/server-side-rendering).
 And, when deploying your application via [Laravel Forge](https://forge.laravel.com), it's a breeze to ensure that Inertia's server-side rendering process is always running.

 <a name="inertia-starter-kits"></a>
 ### Starter Kits

 If you would like to build your frontend using Inertia and Vue / React, you can leverage our Breeze or Jetstream [starter kits](/docs/{{version}}/starter-kits#breeze-and-inertia) to jump-start your application's development.
-Both of these starter kits scaffold application's backend and frontend authentication flow using Inertia, Vue / React, [Tailwind](https://tailwindcss.com), and [Vite](https://vitejs.dev) so that you can start building your next big idea.
+Both of these starter kits scaffold your application's backend and frontend authentication flow using Inertia, Vue / React, [Tailwind](https://tailwindcss.com), and [Vite](https://vitejs.dev) so that you can start building your next big idea.

 <a name="bundling-assets"></a>
 ## Bundling Assets